IdyieOrg/IdyieAPI/README.md

 **IdyieAPI**

 ### Description
 API developed in Ruby on Rails for Idyie.
-The goal of this API is to communicate between the IdyieLLM and the IdyieFormatter.
+The goal of this API is to communicate between the IdyieWeb, the IdyieLLM and the IdyieFormatter.
 <!-- **Target audience**: Developers, DevOps, internal contributors.   -->

 ### Main technologies